hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > E'en when they sweep the cobwebs with a broom,
 >
-> And every time they white-wash up their room,
+> And every time they white-wash up their room[^167],

->
+[^167]: It has lately been the practice of certain teachers, whenever they white-wash, or repair their rooms, to put forth a pompous advertisement, detailing not terms of dancing, but "decorations, superb establishment, lamps, chandeliers, &c. &c." on which they appear to rely, more than on their own ability.

 > They advertise "their rooms done up anew",
 >
 > If only white-washed, that will prove it true.